 Behaviour support can help a person discover what a good life looks like and reduce the need for restrictive practices.

-If an implementing provider is using an unauthorised restrictive practice, funding for behaviour support is required to develop a positive behaviour support plan.
+If a behaviour of concern is persistent and/ or a restrictive practice is used as an ongoing strategy, funding for specialist behaviour support may be required.